uptane/uptane-standard/uptane-standard.md

 * *Drop-request attack:* Block network traffic outside or inside the vehicle.
 * *Slow retrieval attack:* Slow down network traffic, in the extreme case sending barely enough packets to avoid a timeout.
 Similar to a drop-request attack, except that both the sender and receiver of the traffic still think network traffic is unimpeded.
-* *Freeze attack:* Continue to send a properly signed, but old, update bundle to an ECU, even if a newer update exists.
+* *Freeze attack:* Continue to send a properly signed, but old, update bundle to the ECUs, even if newer updates exist.
 * *Partial bundle installation attack:* Install a valid (signed) update bundle, and then block selected updates within the bundle.

 ### Interfere with ECU functionality {#change_functionality}